Delhi to Doha flight makes emergency landing in Karachi: Pak authorities | Business

 - Pakistan

-A Qatar Airways flight from New Delhi to Doha made an emergency landing early Monday in Pakistan's southern city of Karachi after it developed a ''technical fault'', according to the Civil Aviation Authority (CAA) here.
+A Qatar Airways flight from New Delhi to Doha made an emergency landing early Monday in Pakistan's southern city of Karachi after it developed a technical fault, according to officials.

 Pakistan Civil Aviation Authority (CAA) spokesman Saifur Rehman confirmed that Qatar Airways' flight QR-579 had landed safely at Karachi's Jinnah International Airport.